A tunnel dark tunnel with golden spheres dotting the length in several lines with a giant colorful bubble at the end. Inside Daya Bay experiment.

 • Why Matter?

-We look for unique physical processes and study signs of asymmetry that could help answer why we live in a Universe of matter, not antimatter.
+We search for neutrinoless double beta decay, a yet unobserved process that could help answer why we live in a Universe of matter, not antimatter.

 • Neutrino Mass

-We are using a novel technique (CRES) to perform a precision measurement of the yet unknown neutrino mass.
+We are using a novel cyclotron radiation emission technique to perform a precision measurement of the yet unknown neutrino mass.

 • Dark Matter

-We are searching for axion dark matter using quantum and microwave technologies.
+We are searching for axion dark matter using microwave technologies and quantum readouts.

 News